awsdocs/aws-site-to-site-vpn-user-guide/doc_source/monitoring-vpn-health-events.md

 ## Single tunnel VPN notifications<a name="single-tunnel-notifications"></a>

 A Site\-to\-Site VPN connection consists of two tunnels for redundancy\.
 We strongly recommend that you configure both tunnels for high availability\.
-If your VPN connection has one tunnel up but the other is down for more than one hour in a day, you receive a weekly **VPN single tunnel notification** through a AWS Personal Health Dashboard event\.
+If your VPN connection has one tunnel up but the other is down for more than one hour in a day, you receive a monthly **VPN single tunnel notification** through a AWS Personal Health Dashboard event\.